ForNeVeR/rexim.me/posts/tortoise-and-hare.md

 I completely agree with the author that this question is absolutely useless for programming interviews.
 But in general, I really like such questions.
-The first solution which came to my head was somehow to mark the visited nodes during traversing the list.
-And when we visit a visited node we report that a cycle has been detected.
+The first solution which came to my head was somehow to mark the visited nodes during traversing the list (within the nodes or in a separate data structure).
+And when we visit an already visited node we report that the list has a cycle.
+I continued to read further and Dr. Hilton mentioned so called tortoise-and-hare algorithm.
+It looked like a well-known classical algorithm but, for my shame, I had heard nothing about it.

+The algorithm is pretty simple.

+> You have two pointers at the head of your linked list, one traverses
+> the list two nodes at a time, and one traverses the list one node at
+> a time; if ever the pointers point to the same node, you have a
+> cycle somewhere.

+After reading this sentence I quickly implemented the algorithm in Haskell to check if it really works.

+# Implementation of the Algorithm #

+...